CvetelinStoimenov/CvetelinStoimenov.github.io/_posts/2024-11-14-my-journey-into-automation-qa-with-python.md

 ---
 layout: post
 title: "My Journey into Automation QA with Python"
 summary: "Hello, everyone!
-I’m excited to share that I’ve embarked on a new learning journey: starting a course in **Automation QA with Python**.
-After completing the full **QA** path with **C#** at **SoftUni**, I decided to dive into **Python** to broaden my skill set.
-Although I had no prior experience with **Python**, I’m enjoying every step of this learning process and looking forward to applying it in real-world projects.
+I’m excited to share that I’ve embarked on a new learning journey: starting a course in Automation QA with Python.
+After completing the full QA path with C# at SoftUni, I decided to dive into Python to broaden my skill set.
+Although I had no prior experience with Python, I’m enjoying every step of this learning process and looking forward to applying it in real-world projects.
 "
 author: stoimenov
 date: '2024-11-14 2:00:00 +0530'